alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

 Up until now, we have assumed that content transitions operate on a set of non-shared views called _transitioning views_.
 In this section, we will discuss how the framework determines the set of views to be transitioned and this default selection can be further customized using _transition groups_.

 The framework constructs the set of transitioning views early on in the process by performing a recursive search on the window's entire view hierarchy.
-The search is first initiated by calling the recursive [`ViewGroup#captureTransitioningViews`][ViewGroup#captureTransitioningViews] method on the window's decor view.
-The source code for the search (shown below) is fairly straightforward.
+The search is first initiated by calling the recursive `ViewGroup#captureTransitioningViews` method on the window's decor view.
+The search is fairly straightforward.
 The framework simply recurses down each level of the tree until it finds either a visible leaf view or a [transition group][isTransitionGroup] and adds them to a list.
 Finally, if any views were explicitly [added][addTarget] or [excluded][excludeTarget] in the `Transition` object, the framework takes them into account and filters the list accordingly.
 The final result is a collection of all views in the view hierarchy that will be animated during the content transition.
+The [source code][ViewGroup#captureTransitioningViews] of the main part of the search is shown below:

 ```java
 /** @hide */